What is this ?

 Like any Substrate chain, Polkadot supports two database backends:

-We provide Polkadot snapshots for both database backends: RocksDb polkadot snapshots and ParityDb polkadot snapshots.
+We provide Polkadot and Kusama snapshots in both RocksDb and ParityDb formats.

 Pruning